Vashishtha05/agent4target-poc/README.md

 ## Notes

-Kept collector and scorer as separate modules so adding a new source means writing one new file — nothing else changes.
+Kept collector and scorer as separate modules so adding a new source means writing one new file.
-Ziheng suggested this direction and it made sense architecturally.

 DepMap is loaded from a local file rather than a live API for reproducibility — same input should always give same output.